AnjaBruls/tsbs/docs/siridb.md

 # TSBS Supplemental Guide: SiriDB

 SiriDB is an open source time-series database with cluster support for scaling and redundancy.
-It is written in native C and the source code and documentation can be found on [Github](https://github.com/SiriDB/siridb-server).
-The [Go SiriDB Connector](https://github.com/SiriDB/go-siridb-connector) can be used to communicate with a single SiriDB server and a more advanced client is provided which can connect to multiple SiriDB servers so queries and inserts are balanced.
+It is written in native C and the source code and documentation can be found on [GitHub](https://github.com/SiriDB/siridb-server).
+The [Go-SiriDB-Connector](https://github.com/SiriDB/go-siridb-connector) can be used to communicate with a single SiriDB server and a more advanced client is provided which can connect to multiple SiriDB servers so queries and inserts are balanced.

-This supplemental guide explains how the data generated for TSBS is stored, additional flags available when using the data importer (`tsbs_load_siridb`), and additional flags available for the query runner (`tsbs_run_queries_siridb`). **This should be read *after* the main README.**
+This supplemental guide explains how the data generated for TSBS is stored, additional flags available when using the data importer (`tsbs_load_siridb`), and additional flags available for the query runner (`tsbs_run_queries_siridb`).
+**This should be read *after* the main README.**

 ## Data format